-Vitreous Glass Announces Dividend | Troy Media
+Vitreous Glass Announces Dividend

-Airdrie, AB – TheNewswire – April 19, 2023 – Vitreous Glass Inc. (TSXV:VCI) (the “Corporation”) is pleased to announce that the Corporation declared a cash dividend (the “Dividend”) today of $0.11 per common share to be paid on May 15, 2023 to the shareholders of record as of the close of business on May 1, 2023.
+AIRDRIE, ALBERTA – TheNewswire — January 16, 2024.
+Vitreous Glass Inc. TSXV:VCI) (the “Corporation”) is pleased to announce that the Corporation declared a cash dividend (the “Dividend”) today of $0.10 per common share to be paid on February 15, 2024 to the shareholders of record as of the close of business on February 1, 2024.
 Although this is a special Dividend, depending on the results of business, the Corporation hopes to be able to continue to pay dividends on a regular basis.

 The Dividend is considered an “eligible dividend” for tax purposes.